welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

-The Kannu’l Dynasty was among the most powerful kingdoms in the Maya World.
-Ceramic evidence dates the beginning of settlement of the site to the Late Pre Classic (300 BCE-250 CE).
-The erection of monumental building structures commenced in the Early Classic (250-600 CE) evincing a strong Peten influence.
-A carved lintel beam with glyphs has been dated to 554 CE.
-It has since been removed for preservation.
 The Temple of the Captives exhibits a hieroglyphic stairway with intricately carved risers of captives and text.
-One of the risers contains a snakehead emblem glyph associated with the Kaanu’l Dynasty (Calakmul) and dates to 464 CE.
-It is the discovery of this glyph block that has led researchers to believe that Dzibanche was the early capital of the Kannu’l Dynasty.
-Other risers identify a ruler of Dzibanche named Yuhkno’m Ch’een I, and may place him in the general time frame of the mid 5th century.
-Another ruler, Yax (?)
-Yopaat, is mentioned on a glyph block celebrating a Katun Ending in 9.7.0.0.0 7 Ahau 3 Kankin, December 7, 573 CE.
+One of the risers contains a Snakehead emblem glyph associated with the Kaanu’l Dynasty and dates to either 404 or 464 CE.
+It is the discovery of this glyph block that has led researchers to believe that Dzibanche was the early capital of the Kaanu’l Dynasty.
+Other risers identify an early ruler of Dzibanche named Yuhkno’m Ch’een I, and place him in the early 5th century (ruled c.402-c.455 CE).

 STRUCTURES

-Dzibanche contains the most important civic and ceremonial structures of the site.
+The Dzibanche Group contains the most important civic and ceremonial structures of the site.
 They are set on an east/west axis about 16 degrees east of North.
 There are several plazas of which three are currently open to the public.

-The first structure seen when entering the site is Structure XVI, the Temple of the Lintels.
+The first structure seen when entering the site is Structure 6, the Temple of the Lintels.
 It set slightly to the north of Gann Plaza.
 The structure is of a four-tiered pyramidal platform having a broad, west-facing stairway leading to the summit.
 The summit houses a masonry temple structure consisting of twin bays.
-The pyramid base displays an architectural style found at the great Central Mexican capital of Teotihuacan.
-A lintel support beam was discovered within the temple having a glyphic text commemorating a Katun Ending of 9.6.0.0.0 9 Ajaw 3 Wayab, March 22, 554 CE, which was very close to the Spring Equinox.
-It also mentions an accession to rulership in 551 CE, though the ruler has not been reported on.
+It is within this structure that the three carved support lintels were located.

 Large, carved stone risers form a central, hieroglyphic stairway, and may have been re-erected here from an earlier structure.
 Each block features a bound captive and text.
 Two of the risers identify a Dzibanche ruler as Yuhkno’m Ch’en I, and one of the captives is named Yax K’ahk’ Jolo’m, possibly from El Resbalon.
-It is here where one of the risers contains the snakehead emblem glyph associated with the Kaanu’l Dynasty (Calakmul) and dates to 464 CE.
+It is here where one of the risers contains the Snakehead emblem glyph associated with the Kaanu’l Dynasty and dates to 404/464 CE.
 Most of the steps have been removed for preservation or museum display.

-The backside of the Temple of the Cormorants faces onto a raised plaza, the Xibalba Plaza.
-It is accessed from a stairway on the northwest side of that structure.
-The Temple of the Owl, Structure I, is the main structure of this plaza group.
-It is an imposing pyramid featuring Peten style architecture.
-A broad, central stairway leads up to a multi-chambered temple.
-Here a tomb of a high-ranking female, and dating to the late 5th century was located via interior stairways.
-A rich array of funerary objects was found in this tomb including a rare alabaster bowl with a monkey, and a carved shell depicting a ruler holding a scepter with jade and pyrite inlay.
-Jade and shell jewelry including necklaces and ear spools were also found along with a number of ceramics including one that has given the temple its name.
-A very rich find attesting to the wealth and political importance of the individual and the site.
-Many of these items are now on display at the Museo Maya in Cancun.
+Within the Temple of the Owl a tomb of a high-ranking female dating to the 5th century was located via interior stairways similar to that seen at Palenque’s Temple of the Inscriptions.
+A rich array of funerary objects, including some Teotihuacan-style ceramics, indicate the importance of the tomb occupant.
+Other funerary items found in this tomb include a rare alabaster bowl featuring a monkey, and a carved shell depicting a ruler holding a scepter inlaid with jade, black coral, and pyrite.
+Jade and shell jewelry including necklaces and ear spools were also found along with 14 green obsidian blades, and a number of lidded ceramic vessels, including one that has given the temple its name.
+Many of these items are now on display at the Museo Maya, a must-see while in Cancun.

 On the north and south sides of the plaza are palace structures set upon high platform bases.
 Each structure contains two parallel bays, and is accessed through nine doors in a possible reference to the nine levels of the Underworld.

 Behind the Temple of the Owl is a small plaza.
 On the east side of this plaza is a large complex known as the Small Acropolis This complex underwent excavation and consolidation during the 2003-2009 field seasons.
-It dates from the Late Classic (600-900 CE), and was the main center of occupation in the Post Classic.
-The structure is set on a high platform base and resembles an open ‘C’, and features two levels containing four structures on the upper level.
-A broad stairway leads up to the first level terrace.
-Three secondary stairways then proceed to the second level.
-The main structure is divided down the center by interspersed pilasters forming two long galleries.
+It dates from the Late Classic (600-900 CE), and was the main center of occupation into the Post Classic.

 The Kinichna Group is located back near the visitor kiosk and down a side road.
-The main structure is a monumental platform base containing an acropolis on three levels.
-It is an impressive Early Classic structure set in a forested area around a small plaza fronted by low platforms.
-Two royal burials were located within the structure.
-The rear of this structure displays a stucco Kin/Sun sign which gives the group its name.
-Well worth the short drive.
+The main structure is a monumental platform base containing an acropolis situated on three levels.
+It has an impressive Early Classic triadic structure bult over an earlier Preclassic structure.
+The complex is on a true north/south axis opposed to the rest of the site, and has a height of around 111.5 feet/34 meters.

-The Lamay group is closed to the public.
-Its main structure is set on a high platform base.
-The Tutil Group is located to the south of Dzibanche.
+The Tutil Group is located slightly farther to the west of the Lamay Group.
 Its main structure, the Temple of the Paired Pilasters, shows a distinct Rio Bec style architecture.
+The Western Aguada, a very large reservoir measuring 13.3 acres/5.4 ha, is associated with this group.

-updated March 2024
+updated november 2024

 DZIBANCHE

-temple of the captives 1995 by hjpd
+temple of the captives 1995 hjpd